Ghanamrut/M1_GeneralStore_App/MiniProject_C/1_Requirements/README.md

 •	Comparing Student Marks

-•	Average scores in each subject
+•	Total scores in each subject

 •	Percentage Calculation